$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 The medical fitness test takes place after you arrive in the UAE on your Employment Entry Permit.
 You cannot complete the UAE medical test from Egypt.
 The test is conducted in-country at authorised centres.

 Your timeline after arrival is tight.
 Once you enter the UAE on your Entry Permit, the residency clock starts.
 The typical requirement is to complete the medical fitness test within 14 days of entry.
-Delaying beyond this window can complicate the residency stamping process, as the medical clearance must be submitted to the GDRFA (General Directorate of Residency and Foreigners Affairs) before the residence visa can be issued.
+Delaying beyond this window can complicate the residency stamping process, as the medical clearance must be submitted to the relevant residency authority — GDRFA Dubai for Dubai applications or ICP for the other emirates — before the residence visa can be issued.

 Your employer's PRO will typically schedule the appointment for you.
 If they do not within the first few days, ask explicitly — do not assume it is being handled.